mhadidg/mhadidg.github.io/content/about.md

 I engineer software with a bias toward simplicity, clarity, and elegance.
 Big fan of open-source principles and standards.

-My journey with coding started in college.
-I learned the basics there.
-Right after graduation, I picked up *Python* and built a simple [Notepad]-like app.
+I learned coding in college.
+After graduation, I picked up *Python* and built a simple [Notepad]-like app.
 My very first "real-world" project.
-Incredible feeling to see my code turn into a GUI app I could actually interact with.

-Shortly after, I learned *Android* development.
-Applied the knowledge through a couple of freelance projects.
+Shortly after, I learned *Android* development; applied the knowledge through a couple of freelance projects.

-Then came an offer from *Earthlink*, the leading ISP in Iraq.
+Then I worked for *Earthlink*.
 A great place to boost my engineering skills, work on real infrastructure, and learn to handle big scale.

-A few years later, I joined [Automattic], the company behind [WordPress.com], [Tumblr], and many other great products.
+A few years later, I joined [Automattic], the company behind *WordPress* and many other great products.
 A globally distributed company with a strong engineering culture.
+I grow a lot there and worked with some of the brightest engineers.

-I [no longer] work at Automattic. **I'm currently looking for a backend role**, ideally remote-first, async-friendly company building a *great* product.
-If this sounds like you, please reach out =)
+I no longer work at Automattic. **I'm currently looking for a backend role**, ideally remote-first, async-friendly company building a *great* product.
+I have strong experience with *TypeScript/Node.js*, *Ruby*, *Java*, and fair experience with *Python*.
+I'm proactive, fast learner, and the type of engineer that makes a real impact on products.
+[Contact](/contact) for résumé; I won't disappoint =)

 Travel is my passion.
 I've visited +15 cities.
 Lived in *Istanbul* for over a year.
 Also lived in *Kuala Lumpur* for a while.
 I love to explore new countries, meet new people, and experience different cultures.

-**I'm [in love with books]**.
-Some of my favorites:
+**[Reading books]** is one of my favorite ways to learn big things, explore variant sciences, and just expand my forever-shallow comprehension of the world; some of my favorites:

 - *Design Patterns* (Gang of Four book).
 A foundational guide to solving common software design problems through language-agnostic patterns.